• Skip to primary navigation

 • Lemon Juice: Finish off the stew with a squeeze of lemon juice for an even brighter flavor.

-See recipe card below for quantities.
+See the recipe card below for quantities.

-How To Cook Lentils Stew
+How To Cook Lentil Stew

-First sauté some onion and garlic then add carrots and celery and cook to release their flavors.
+First, sauté some onion and garlic then add carrots and celery and cook to release their flavors.

 Pot with sauteed onions, garlic, carrots and celery

-Next add dried spices and stir so their flavors can bloom.
-Then add in lentils, vegetable broth or stock, crushed tomatoes, bay leaves, salt and pepper.
+Next, add dried spices and stir so their flavors can bloom.
+Then add in lentils, vegetable broth or stock, crushed tomatoes, bay leaves, salt, and pepper.

 Pot with all ingredients for Lentil Stew